Allan Salangsang

-Allan Salangsang (born October 15, 1976) is a Filipino former professional basketball player.
+Allan Salangsang (born October 15, 1976) is a Filipino professional basketball coach and former player who is the head coach for the Bulacan Kuyas of the Maharlika Pilipinas Basketball League (MPBL).
 He was drafted twenty-seventh overall by Tanduay in the 2001 PBA draft.

 Player profile

 Salangsang was drafted 27th overall by Tanduay in the 2001 PBA season.
 He first played for the Talk 'N Text Phone Pals in the 2004-05 season.
 In 2006, he was acquired by the Barangay Ginebra Kings.
 Afterwards, he played for the Coca-Cola Tigers for one year.
 He was then acquired by the Welcoat Dragons in 2008 from free agency.
 After the 2009–10 PBA season, he was acquired by the Philippine Patriots for the ASEAN Basketball League (2010–11).
 He last played for Indonesia Warriors.
 However, he was released since the team folded in 2014.
 He is currently the HS men's basketball coach of Siena College of Taytay.